spo587/gcdata_project/CodeBook.md

 II.

-5. functions for melting the tidy data set created in part I and finding the means of the relevant variables
+v. functions for melting the tidy data set created in part I and finding the means of the relevant variables

 meltAndFindMeans(df) : takes a data frame created in step 4 above, melts it into narrow form and creates a new variable with the means of all activity subject pairs.
 Returns a data frame that is then 11880 x 4 (11880 = 30 subjects * 6 activities * 66 variables)

 combineActivitySubjectCols(moltendf) : takes a data frame returned by meltAndFindMeans above and combines the first two columns (activity label and subject label) into one column for clarity, so each entry is a single activity subject pair, returns this data frame now with only 3 columns (activitySubjectPair, variable, and means)

-6. function to recast the above into a wide data frame
+vi. function to recast the above into a wide data frame

 recastDF(moltenDF) : takes a molten data frame returned by combineActivitySubjectCols above and recasts it as a wide data frame with each subject activity pair as a single row, with each variable's average in the columns. so it returns a 180 x 67 data frame

-7. function to do assignment prompt 5 all in a single step, from data frame in step 4
+vii. function to do assignment prompt 5 all in a single step, from data frame in step 4

 newTidyDataSetWithMeansWide(df) : takes a data frame from I. 4 above and applies functions from II.
 5 and II.
 6 above to return a single wide, tidy data frame with the first column renamed to 'activity/subject pairs' and the subsequent columns renamed to 'average of ...' whatever variable they're averaging..